General First Aid Objectives

-First aid is emergency care given to an ill or injured person usually in a prehospital setting before professional medical treatment is available.
-This section provides information about some of the major objectives of first aid care.
+First aid is emergency care given in a prehospital setting before advanced medical treatment is available.
+This page identifies major first aid objectives.

 - Do no harm - When a rescuer intervenes to help a patient, he or she must not cause any additional pain or injury.